 Heat a heavy-bottomed pan on high.
 Add the ground beef and chorizo and brown the meat until completely cooked through.
 Preheat the oven to 350 F.

 Drain the meat from the pan and place it in a bowl.
 Leave some of the excess fat in the pan.
-Add the onion, garlic, peppers, seasoned salt, and ground black pepper to the pan and saute on medium-low heat until the vegetables are slightly softened.
+Add the diced onion, minced garlic, chopped peppers, seasoned salt, and ground black pepper to the pan and sauté on medium-low heat until the vegetables are slightly softened.
 Do not overcook them—you want them to retain their shape and some of their texture.

 Add the heavy cream, whole milk, and cream of mushroom soup to the pot.
-Simmer for two to three minutes.
+Simmer for 2 to 3 minutes.

 Add the hot sauce, soy sauce, Worcestershire sauce, sour cream, and cream cheese to the pot and stir until combined completely.
 It should be thick and creamy.
+Add the meat and stir.
 Cook for another minute or two, then remove from the heat.